-Technische Universität Dresden (TU Dresden) is one of the largest employers in Saxony (Federal State in the Eastern part of Germany).
-Beeing both, education institution and employer, it is part of the universities‘ duties to welcome and supervise international (research) interns/ trainees.
+Technische Universität Dresden (TU Dresden) is one of the largest employers in Saxony (which is a federal state in the Eastern part of Germany).
+Because TUD is both an education institution and employer, one of their priorities is to welcome and supervise international interns and trainees.

-TU Dresden is a comprehensive university.
-It offers a broad spectrum of study courses, pursues various and internationally aligned interests and one elaborate internationalization strategy, which is implemented by a multitude of staff members, institutes and institutions.
+TU Dresden is a comprehensive university and offers a wide variety of study paths.
+The university also pursues internationally aligned interests and prioritizes their detailed internationalization strategy, which is implemented by a multitude of staff members and institutions.

-Erasmus+ representatives at faculties usually combine this task with their teaching responsibilities.
-They mainly provide support to TU Dresden students in their search for host organizations abroad and their arrangement of internships.
+Erasmus+ Faculty Representatives: they mainly provide support to TU Dresden students in their search for host organizations abroad and for internship arrangements.
+Many combine this task with their instructional responsibilities.

 - We provide information on application procedures at TU Dresden.

-- We contact the appropriate department and forward your application document.
+- We contact the appropriate department and forward your application document to them.

 - We set up your internship contract.